Yipao Festival in Calarcá

 Thanks to Adrian Cardona Florez and Calarca.net for the photos, and to Jaime Arenas and Francisco Botero for the pointers.
 Map of Colombia courtesy Geology.com.
 I think Colombia has to be the next field trip for CJ3B.info. -- Derek Redmond

-See more Jeeps in Colombia or more Unusual CJ-3B Photos on CJ3B.info.
+Return to Jeeps in Colombia or see more Willys Event Reports on CJ3B.info.

 Visit CJ3B.info on Facebook.